 Frequently asked questions about birthstones

-Each birthstone is associated with unique symbolisms and meaning.
+Each birthstone is associated with unique symbolism and meaning.
 But a birthstone can represent different things to different people.
 Some take a more astrological approach to the gems.
 While some seek beauty in finding a personal significance in a specific stone.
 And others just see them as another dazzling accessory.
 See our detailed guide to birthstones by month to learn more.